alephium/www/src/content/news/BIP39-Passphrase-implementation-f87adecd6f59/index.md

 It is an optional, advanced security feature that allows you to create a new wallet by adding an additional passphrase to the 24 words of your Secret Recovery Phrase.

-Originating from the <a href="https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki" class="markup--anchor markup--p-anchor" data-href="https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki" rel="noopener" target="_blank">39th Bitcoin Improvement Proposal (=BIP)</a>, it has become a standard for the broader crypto community.
+Originating from the <a href="https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki" data-href="https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki">39th Bitcoin Improvement Proposal (=BIP)</a>, it has become a standard for the broader crypto community.
 Think of it as a 25th word added to your seed (= Secret Recovery Phrase), except that you have full control over this one: it is not restricted to the dictionary words as the others are.
 It can be composed of all characters: A-Z, a-z, 0–9, special characters i.e. ASCII characters.

 The Secret Recovery Phrase of 24 words that is generated when you create a new wallet is by itself a wallet with an empty (“”) passphrase.
 When you add a passphrase, it creates a **different,** brand new wallet.